Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/readme.md

-# CIS Benchmark Level 1 - Custom Implementation
+# CIS Benchmark - Custom Implementation

 Welcome to the **CIS Benchmark Level 1** repository.
 This project contains a set of scripts and configuration files designed to align with the **CIS (Center for Internet Security) Level 1 benchmarks**, which provide foundational cybersecurity settings suitable for most organizations.
 These benchmarks are tailored to help companies start securing their systems and devices effectively.